OmerSukruAk/Pharmacology-Chatbot/README.md

 # Medicine Information Retrieval System using LLMs (OpenAI GPT4o-mini)

 ## Project Aim
-This project leverages FDA's open-source APIs to provide answers to medicine-related questions.
+This project leverages FDA's(US Food & Drug Administration) open-source APIs to provide answers to medicine-related questions.
 The API responses act as the knowledge base for this system, ensuring accurate and up-to-date information.

 In addition, the chatbot periodically scrapes data from drugs.com and provides links where users can find more detailed information about the medicine directly on the website.
 </br></br></br>